agda/agda2hs/docs/source/features.md

 ## Handling of Prelude

 By default, agda2hs handles Prelude like other modules: it collects all the identifiers it finds we use from Prelude, and adds them to Prelude's import list.

-In the config YAML, we can specify a different behaviour.
-The format is:
+A different behaviour can be specified in a YAML configuration file.
+The format is the following:

 ```yaml
 # First, we specify how to handle Prelude.